ryanbomo/dnd_tools/README.md

 ### Current Version (0.1)
   * Able to take input at main in format main(*dimsion_list*,*room_attempts*)
+  * Capable of avoiding overlapping rooms
+  * Does not avoid rooms being directly adjacent, causing some issues with map appearance
-  * Outputs an ascii room
+  * Outputs an ascii map where X is solid and R is open air

 Example Output for v0.2